ostigter/xantippe/trunk/xantippe/README.txt

-Unfortunately, because Saxon is not kept up to date in any public Maven repository, you will have to download the latest version and deploy it to your local repository with a command like:
+Unfortunately, because Saxon is not kept up to date in any public Maven repository, you will have to download the latest version and deploy it to your local repository with the following command:

     mvn install:install-file -Dfile=saxon9.jar -DgroupId=net.sf.saxon \
         -DartifactId=saxon -Dversion=9.1 -Dpackaging=jar